 The trading price of our common stock has been and may in the future continue to be subject to extreme volatility.
-For example, from September 27, 2021, the date our common stock began trading on the Nasdaq, through March 31, 2023, our common stock has experienced an intra-day trading high of \$22.20 per share and an intra-day trading low of \$1.63 per share.
+For example, from September 27, 2021, the date our common stock began trading on the Nasdaq, through June 30, 2023, our common stock has experienced an intra-day trading high of \$22.20 per share and an intra-day trading low of \$0.36 per share.
 At certain times during such period, the daily fluctuations in the trading price of our common stock were greater than 10%.
-We cannot predict the magnitude of future fluctuations in the trading price of our common stock may be highly volatile and may fluctuate or decline substantially as a result of a variety of factors, some of which are beyond our control, including events described in the risk factors set forth in this Quarterly Report on Form 10-Q and in our other reports filed with the SEC from time to time, as well as our operating results, financial condition and other events or factors.
+We cannot predict the magnitude of future fluctuations in the trading price of our common stock.
+The trading price of our common stock may be highly volatile and may fluctuate or decline substantially as a result of a variety of factors, some of which are beyond our control, including events described in the risk factors set forth in this Quarterly Report on Form 10-Q and in our other reports filed with the SEC from time to time, as well as our operating results, financial condition and other events or factors.